User login

 There are two main ways to purchase a new computer system:

 • Work with an external supplier.
-An IT company such as Dell or any one of its partners will be able to help establish your requirements, look at your existing systems then recommend a solution to fit your needs.
+A good supplier will be able to help establish your requirements, look at what you're using currently, then recommend a solution to fit your needs.

 • Do everything yourself.
 That means researching your IT requirements in-house, then buying and setting up everything you need.
 It’s a lot of work and therefore usually best for companies with in-house IT staff.